 Ethnic background: Pakistani American

 Upon her introduction Marvel’s Kamala Khan was promoted as the Peter Parker for a contemporary YA audience, an adolescent everyman (in the gender neutral sense) for a more multicultural America.
-It was a description that turned out to be quite accurate, and fears that she might be a token gesture pandering to progressive readers were alleviated in the first pages of Ms. Marvel #1.
+It was a description that turned out to be quite accurate, and fears that she might be a token gesture pandering to progressive readers were alleviated in the early issues of Ms. Marvel.
 Again, as with All-New Atom and Totally Awesome Hulk, she was created to fill in the shoes of a preexisting character, but in this case only the name was borrowed, and Kamala’s powers were unique to herself.
-More importantly, in an age when it can be tricky to portray Muslim American characters in a way that is sensitive and realistic and at the same time isn’t patronizing or sensational, writer G. Willow Wilson nails it, making Kamala very much of her family’s culture and ethnic heritage but also universally relatable.
+More importantly, in an age when it can be tricky to portray Muslim American characters in a way that is both sensitive and realistic and at the same time isn’t patronizing or sensational, writer G. Willow Wilson nails it, making Kamala very much of her family’s culture and ethnic heritage but also universally relatable.

 1. Cassandra Cain / Batgirl (DC)